Carl Pavano: New York Yankees

-In December 2007, the Yankee organization asked Pavano to accept a minor league contract to clear space on their 40-man roster.
-Pavano's agent, Tom O'Connell, stated that he would consider the request, but he later turned it down.
-O'Connell also stated that Pavano's rehabilitation was going faster than expected and he might be available to pitch at the Major League level by mid-summer 2008.
+In December 2007, the Yankees asked Pavano to accept a minor-league contract to clear space on their 40-man roster.
+Pavano's agent, Tom O'Connell, stated that Pavano would consider the request, but he later turned it down.
+O'Connell also stated that Pavano's rehabilitation was going faster than expected and he might be available to pitch in the majors by mid-summer 2008.

 On July 29, 2008, Pavano made his first rehab start since his Tommy John surgery for the Charleston RiverDogs, allowing one hit and one walk in two scoreless innings.

-Pavano made his first start of the 2008 season during the Yankees series against the Baltimore Orioles on August 23, 2008, pitching five innings, giving up three earned runs on seven hits, one walk and five strikeouts in the Yankees 5–3 win.
+Pavano made his first start of the 2008 season during the Yankees’ series against the Baltimore Orioles on August 23, pitching five innings, giving up three earned runs on seven hits, one walk and five strikeouts in the 5–3 Yankees win.
 He made his second start of the season against the Toronto Blue Jays on August 29 and was victorious, pitching six strong innings in the Yankees' 2–1 win.

 Since his first stint on the disabled list, Pavano did not endear himself to his Yankee teammates, and he stated that he would not visit the team when they played in Tampa Bay, near where he was rehabilitating.
-Meanwhile, Pavano's agent Tom O'Connell – the fourth agent the right-hander has gone through in his career – believed that Pavano would still be a desired commodity on the free-agent market that winter, even with his injury history.
+Meanwhile, O'Connell, Pavano's agent, said that Pavano would still be a desired commodity on the free-agent market that winter, even with his injury history.
 "Carl's a 1–2 starter.
 Those guys don't grow on trees.
 Those guys are very rare, 200-inning guys are very rare in this game, and they're the ones that make the money.
 And he did it two years in a row, before he got hurt, and I'm sure he's going to do it again," O'Connell said.

-During a game Pavano started on September 14, he allowed three earned runs and five hits before he left the mound in the sixth inning following a visit by the trainer and manager Joe Girardi.
-Pavano was pitching to Eric Hinske with one out and a runner on first when he got the mound visit.
+On September 14, Pavano allowed three earned runs and five hits before leaving the mound in the sixth inning following a visit by the trainer and manager Joe Girardi.
+Pavano was pitching to Eric Hinske with one out and a runner on first base when Girardi went to the mound.
 After a short discussion, Pavano walked off the field as the sellout crowd showered him with boos.
-It was reported as a "left hip injury."
+It was reported as a left hip injury.

-Due to his repeated injuries with the Yankees, New York media began derisively referring to Pavano as "American Idle."
+Due to his repeated injuries with the Yankees, the New York media began derisively referring to Pavano as "American Idle."
 During his time with the Yankees, he pitched a combined 26 MLB games over four seasons, compared to 31 with the Marlins in 2004.

 Cleveland Indians

-On January 6, 2009, Pavano signed a one-year deal with the Cleveland Indians worth $1.5 million with a possible $5.3 million in incentives.
+On January 6, 2009, Pavano signed a one-year, $1.5 million contract with the Cleveland Indians with possible incentives of up to $5.3 million.